 To enter the Local Area Network configuration, select the Ethernet menu item in the Configuration section.
-The Ethernet item will expand in the menu on the left, so you can choose the proper Ethernet interface to configure: ETH0 for the first Ethernet interface and ETH1 for the second Ethernet interface.
+The Ethernet item will expand in the menu on the left, so you can choose the proper Ethernet interface to configure: ETH0 for the first Ethernet interface, ETH1 for the second Ethernet interface and ETH2 for the third Ethernet interface.

-LAN Configuration page is divided into IPv4 and IPv6 columns, see Figure 10.
+LAN Configuration page is divided into IPv4 and IPv6 columns, see Figure 12.
 There is dual stack support of IPv4 and IPv6 protocols - they can run alongside, you can configure either one of them or both.
 If you configure both IPv4 and IPv6, other network devices will choose the communication protocol.
 Configuration items and IPv6 to IPv4 differences are described in the tables below.

-Figure 10: LAN Configuration page
+Figure 12: LAN Configuration page